CommuniCityProject/communicity_toolbox/docs/machine-learning-models.md

 # Machine learning models

 This page lists the provided machine learning models that are pre-trained and ready to use for inference.
-The weights of the models are located by default on ``data/models/`` and can be downloaded from the [GitHub releases](https://github.com/CommuniCityProject/communicity_toolbox/releases).
+The weights of the models are located by default in ``data/models/`` and can be downloaded from the [GitHub releases](https://github.com/CommuniCityProject/communicity_toolbox/releases).

 The output of the models is composed of [Toolbox Structures](./structures.md).